Sony Alpha a6600 Review:

 Right now, I use the scroll wheel on the back of the camera in conjunction with the top dial to change settings, which feels clumsy in some ways, especially when using the viewfinder.

-In addition, there are two programmable buttons on the top and various other buttons grouped toward the camera’s right side.
+In addition, two programmable buttons on the top and various other buttons are grouped toward the camera’s right side.

 Although the controls are somewhat small, they are not overly crowded.

-Considering the price point, considering the price point, I thought a joystick for adjusting the focus point and navigating menus was a nice touch.
+Considering the price point, I thought a joystick for adjusting the focus point and navigating menus was a nice touch.

 I adore that on this camera, a function menu provides quick access to frequently used settings.

-This menu is also customizable, allowing me to replace any settings I don’t use very frequently.
+This customizable menu lets me replace any settings I don’t use very frequently.

 The Sony A6600 measures 120 x 67 x 69 mm (4.72 x 2.64 x 2.72′′) and weighs 503 g (1.11 lb / 17.74 oz).